JuDFTteam/masci-tools/docs/source/user_guide/plotting.rst

    - `matplotlib`:
       - :py:func:`~masci_tools.vis.plot_methods.single_scatterplot()`: Make a scatterplot with lines for a single set of data
       - :py:func:`~masci_tools.vis.plot_methods.multiple_scatterplots()`: Make a scatterplot with lines for multiple sets of data
-      - :py:func:`~masci_tools.vis.plot_methods.multi_scatter_plot()`: Make a scatterplot with varying size and color fo the points for multiple sets of data
+      - :py:func:`~masci_tools.vis.plot_methods.multi_scatter_plot()`: Make a scatterplot with varying size and color of the points for multiple sets of data
       - :py:func:`~masci_tools.vis.plot_methods.colormesh_plot()`: Make 2D plot with the data represented as color
       - :py:func:`~masci_tools.vis.plot_methods.waterfall_plot()`: Make 3D plot with the `scatter3D` function of matplotlib
       - :py:func:`~masci_tools.vis.plot_methods.surface_plot()`: Make 3D plot with the `plot_surface` function of matplotlib